Hosting and bandwidth provided by MacHost.

 Extends SATA's astounding performance beyond the desktop, enabling content producers to capture, develop, edit and create content in almost any environment when using Apple's new MacBook Pro notebook computers.
 With transfer rates up to 3 gigabits per second per port, this breakthrough solution sets a new standard for handling data in a remote setting.
 FirmTek's established hot-swap compatibility also makes it easy for users to move entire drives and arrays from the MacBook Pro to any FirmTek-equipped desktop system in seconds.

 The always excellent BareFeats reviewed a unit at the NAB conference where it was introduced.
-The entire piece should be read in its entirety, but the author concludes that:
+The entire piece should be read in its entirety, but the author concluded that:

 We've been lamenting the lack of a FireWire 800 Port in the Apple MacBook Pro 15".
 This deficiency was compounded by the poor write performance of the MacBook's FireWire 400 port.
 Our fervent hope was that a third party would soon offer a faster storage interface using the new ExpressCard/34 slot.